Originally published in The Creative Cafe.

 So I boarded another train.
 Except, this time I didn’t leave.
 I stayed, deciding to make a home in this new self, to stop leaving and start being.

-When I from time to time thought, all through that year and a half, about that relationship, I wondered how similar it had been.
-How much of the selves we’d shown each other had been genuine, how much a display to win affection?
+When I from time to time thought, all through that year and a half, about that relationship, I wondered how much of the selves we’d shown each other had been genuine, how much a display to win affection?
 How much of the so-called love I’d felt had been what Emma Lindsay brilliantly describes as ‘fish love’, love of the self transmuted into love of another?

 The answer is that, of course, relationships are predominantly built on fantasy.
 When people talk about their exes with pure hatred, when they condemn the person they once married or lived with for years or had children with or at least bared their soul to, I always wondered, how?